brentyi/tyro/README.md

                         Batch size. (default: 2048) --train-steps INT
                         Total number of training steps. (default: 30000) --seed INT    Random seed.
 This is helpful for making sure that our experiments are all reproducible! (required)

 optimizer arguments:
   Optimizer parameters.

   --optimizer.learning-rate FLOAT
-                        SGD learning rate. (default: 0.0003)</samp>
+                        (default: 0.0003)</samp>
 </pre>

 <pre>